Overwatered string of hearts

 One tell-tale sign of overwatering is if your potting soil starts to look crusty, at which point it would likely be too late and unfortunately the plant may not make it back to its former glory.
 Once you’ve established whether overwatering is to blame, you can adjust your watering schedule for your string of hearts, then sit back and allow your plant to start recovering!

-Leaves Turn Yellow
+String of Hearts Leaves Turn Yellow From Overwatering

 The overwatered string of hearts is especially fragile, as its leaves are one of the first signs of potting soil problems.
 If its leaves start to turn yellow, then it’s possible that root rot has set in.
 Even though overwatering is a more common cause, too little water and wet soil can also cause those telltale yellowed leaves.
-The trickiest part can be figuring out what’s causing the problem with string of hearts being so delicate in the first place!
-It’s important to keep an eye out for other potential causes like underwatering and make sure you know how much water your string of hearts needs as overwatering can also damage your beloved plants.

-Overwatering a string of hearts can lead to root rot, which is signified by the yellowing of leaves on the plant.
-These yellow leaves are an indication that there is too much moisture or water in the soil, restricting the intake of oxygen and therefore much-needed nutrients.
 As this overwatering continues, the potting soil becomes sodden and wet, and your beloved string of hearts starts to lose its strength as if it is slowly dying – and eventually it may die as a result.
 Therefore, if you notice yellow leaves appearing on your string of hearts, it’s important to act quickly and make sure that its potting soil isn’t overwatered or too wet.

 Yellow leaves on string of hearts plants are a tell-tale sign that there might be something wrong with the roots.
 Inspecting further is the best way to determine if overwatering is the root cause.
 In this case, wet soil and a pungent smell may indicate root rot, which must be addressed immediately for optimal health of the entire plant.
 The potting soil should also be examined—it will likely look and feel mushy instead of firm and discolored from white to brown.
-Taking extreme care of overwatered string of hearts is essential since its roots are so important for healthy growth and flowering.

 Ceropegia woodii, or string of hearts, is an overwatered houseplant unfortunately prone to root rot and edema when sitting in wet soil.
 Edema is a disorder where the root system absorbs more water than its leaves can transpire resulting in black and brown spots forming on the leaves.